U.S. Legal Internship (Spring & Summer 2021)

-- Fall – 20 hours per week (up until semester’s end)
+- Spring – 20 hours per week (up until semester’s end)

 Over the past 20 years, EarthRights has built a reputation as one of the leading legal organizations representing communities and individuals from around the world whose rights, livelihoods and homelands are harmed by corporations, financial institutions and governments.
 EarthRights fights for corporate accountability, to protect the environment in the face of a climate emergency, and to support earth rights defenders around the world.
 Our lawyers have worked closely with our clients, co-counsel, partner NGOs, campaigners and others to bring groundbreaking lawsuits and pursue legal advocacy to provide remedies and ensure legal accountability.
 Our cases have set legal precedents, brought millions of dollars of compensation to our clients, and changed the behavior of corporations and other institutions; one of our cases, Jam v.
 International Finance Corporation, recently set important U.S. Supreme Court precedent.

 Legal interns participate in various projects associated with these cases, including legal research and writing and assistance in all phases of litigation, as well as other legal work including development of new cases, monitoring and exploring developments in international human rights and environmental law, researching and utilizing other mechanisms of corporate accountability, and helping to coordinate with and assist other groups bringing domestic or international cases.
 Interns are fully integrated into EarthRights’s U.S. legal team and may work with any of EarthRights’s attorneys and other staff in advocacy and communications programs.